Menu

 Year 6

-Take a look at our Knowledge Organiser and Timetable for Spring 2
+Take a look at our Knowledge Organiser and Timetable for Summer 1

-During our maths lessons, we will be moving on to area, perimeter and statistics whilst still recapping all of the fundamental skills to build fluency with arithmetic questions.
+During our maths lessons, we will recap properties of shape and statistics whilst still revising all of the key concepts.

 Please take a look at our Long Term plan below and also our Knowledge Organiser which will give you further insight into what we are teaching in class.